Viori Shampoo Bar Review: Hair Products that Support a Tribe in China? [We visited them!]

 For example, they are very passionate about embroidery, and it’s a very unique embroidery process, so they have requested that part of the funds support getting them new supplies so they can make more ornaments.
 Other projects include buying new farming equipment, getting farming certifications, restoring a tea factory, and helping the primary school get better educational resources.”

-Yet another controversy: Is Viori’s relationship with the Red Yao a problem?
+Controversy: Is Viori’s relationship with the Red Yao a problem?

 Alas, it seems sometimes people just want to assume there are problems where there aren’t any.
-I’ve read some blog posts accusing Viori of everything from insensitivity, to cultural appropriation, to downright exploitation for their relationship with the Red Yao tribe.
+I’ve read some blog posts accusing Viori of everything from insensitivity, to cultural appropriation, to downright exploitation for their relationship with the Red Yao people.

 Their social responsibility page has quite thoughtful answers to a lot of these questions.
 But as usual, I wanted to dig a bit deeper, so I asked for more details.